abrxeth/token/README.md

-# Adding an ERC20 token to metamask or myetherwallettoken
+# Adding an ERC20 token to metamask or myetherwallet